 The minute the boat got out of Portobelo Bay and into the rough Atlantic Ocean waters, hell began: I started popping down dramamine pills to relieve the extreme nausea, and they’d work for about 15 minutes.
 But the 12 hours ride to Porvenir – the first island of the archipelago – were such a torture that I got off the boat the minute we anchored.
 I even had to beg the chief of the island to let me pitch a tent under a palm tree.
 With hindsight, I should have gotten off the boat the minute I saw how small it was, and that it’d carry so many people.”

 Cruising like a Princess

 Ed’s Note: My own personal experience of cruising has been stellar with a 104 night trip around the world with Princess Cruises.
 I’ve written in depth about my experiences in over 50 blog posts which you can find on this page: Cruising.
 If you’ve ever thought of cruising, I can honestly say I had a brilliant time, and if you’ve never cruised before, then I’d say – Give it a Go!

 Almost the end

-That’s it for now, but WAIT … This is Part 1 of a cruise series on Lifestyle Fifty, and there are more Travel Tales from more Top Travel Bloggers to come.
+That’s it for now, but WAIT … This is Part 1 of a cruise series on Lifestyle Fifty, and there are more Travel Tales from more Top Travel Bloggers to come in “Which are the Best Cruise Deals.
+Top Travel Bloggers share their cruising stories.”
 If you’ve been on a cruise and would like to share your story and write 100 – 150 words with a photo for the next cruise post, please let me know in the comments section and I’ll contact you via email.